Sunpu Castle [駿府城]

 Some constructions of the castle are in this site, but all of them are restored.

-But he moved to Edo Castle (current Tokyo) in 1590.
+But he moved to Edo Castle (current Tokyo) as his war strategy in 1590.

-But Ieyasu had continued to hold real power until he died.
+But Ieyasu had continued to hold real power until he died in 1616.

-But the renewed castle had been destroyed by fire in 1607.
+But the renewed castle had been destroyed by fire only nine months later.

 Of course, the reconstruction was started quickly, and new castle was completed in 1610.

-This castle was destroyed again in 1635 by spread of town fire.
+This castle was destroyed again by spread of town fire in 1635.